secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

 In order to meet compliance standards our SFDC instance uses a private model.
 This private model allows for some records to be visible by all Gitlab team members who use Salesforce, while other records may not be visible to them.
 Currently this is in place as it pertains to records owned by the Public Sector team.
-All salesforce records (leads, contacts, accounts, opportunities etc.) owned by the Public Sector team are only visibily to other members of the public sector team and a group of supporting staff who have been reviewed and permitted to view the these records.
+All salesforce records (leads, contacts, accounts, opportunities etc.) owned by the Public Sector team are only visibility to other members of the public sector team and a group of supporting staff who have been reviewed and permitted to view the these records.
 All other records (owned by non-public sector team members) maintain their standard visibility levels.

 This is important as it relates to inbound records or accounts in a sales reps name.